1 DPO: Symptoms, Signs & What to Expect

 There’s an uptick in this hormone at this time every month, whether the egg is fertilized or not, so it can be tough to distinguish early pregnancy symptoms from PMS.

-Even though 1 DPO symptoms aren’t necessarily pregnancy symptoms, you might want to be on the lookout for:
+Even though 1 DPO symptoms aren’t necessarily pregnancy symptoms, here are a few things you might be experiencing:

 • Breast and nipple tenderness: Often one of the first signs.